michaelhyatt/elastic-apm-mule3-agent/README.md

 ![Canvas1](./canvas1.png)

 ## Setup
-### Getting and building the code
+### Get the jar from the release you are after
+Go to the Releases tab in github abd download the jar file.
+Then, install it into your local Maven repo.

+### Or, get teh code and build it from scratch
 Download the code by `git clone https://github.com/michaelhyatt/elastic-apm-mule3-agent`.
 Install the jar in your Maven repo by `mvn install -Pjar`.

-Add the following dependency to your Mule project POM file:
+### Don't forget to add the following dependency to your Mule project POM file:
 ```xml
 <dependency>
     <groupId>co.elastic.apm</groupId>